 She was a professor of law and chair of the Tax Department at Stetson University College of Law, where she taught courses concerning the income taxation of estates, trusts, corporations, partnerships and individuals, as well as estate and gift taxation.
 She has handled audits and appeals before the Internal Revenue Service and has practiced before the U.S. Tax Court.

 Beverly is the co-author of a multi-volume work on Missouri law, The Missouri Lawyer’s Guide; has written articles on the use of irrevocable life insurance trusts; and has co-authored an article on the evaluation of business enterprises.
 She has been a speaker at numerous educational seminars.
+She has participated in Boards and Planned Giving Committees of charitable organizations and currently serves as an Officer and Board Member of Peace Haven Association in St. Louis.

 Professor of Law and Chair of the Tax Department